Intermediate Care Program | Overview

-The ICP is a closed unit, meaning that there is a physician with direct responsibility for the patient physically present on the unit at all times.
-That physician works with a team of pediatric residents, nurses and respiratory therapists.
-The team also works in collaboration with consulting physicians from a large variety of subspecialties.
+The ICP is a closed unit, meaning that there is an attending physician with direct responsibility for the patient physically present on the unit at all times.
+That physician works with a team of pediatric residents, nurse practitioners, nurses and respiratory therapists.
+The team also works in collaboration with consulting physicians from the full range of pediatric medical and surgical subspecialties.

-The ICP has a fixed ratio of 1 nurse for every 2 children to meet the intense nursing needs of children under our care.
+The ICP generally maintains a fixed ratio of 1 nurse for every 2 children to meet the intense nursing needs of children under our care.
 A dedicated respiratory specialist is also available at all times.